osxmidi/LinVst/README.md

 msi files can be clicked on to start their installation.

 ```
-Usually by default vst installers install to a path something like ~/.wine/drive_c/Program Files/Steinberg/VSTPlugins and that would usually be the path/folder to use with linvstconvert or (linvstconverttree for subdirs) and then that path would be set in the DAW's plugin search paths.
+Usually by default vst installers install to a path something like ~/.wine/drive_c/Program Files/Steinberg/VSTPlugins and that would usually be the path/folder to use with linvstconvert and then that path would be set in the DAW's plugin search paths.

 To change into the plugin directory (using the terminal) cd ~/".wine/drive_c/Program Files/Steinberg/VSTPlugins"